 Q10.
 How do I get a Tekin product repaired?

 A10.
 Check out the Service page for information on how to submit and RA Request and print off our Request for Service Form.

 Q11.
 How long are Tekin products covered under warranty?

 A11.
-All Tekin products are covered under our 120-day quality warranty.
-The 120-day period starts on the date of purchase (a few days leeway is given for customers who purchase online and have shipping times.)
+All Tekin ESCs and Motors are covered under our 180-day quality warranty.
+Tekin Servos are covered under our 365-day quality warranty.
+The warranty period starts on the date of purchase (a few days leeway is given for customers who purchase online and have shipping times.)
 Our warranty covers manufacturing defects only, damage due to normal usage, neglect or usage outside of the product specifications will not be covered.
 We reserve the right to refuse warranty service.

 Q12.
 Can I use another company's sensor cable on my Tekin Redline brushless motor?

 A12.
 Yes, the sensor plugs are an industry standard (for ROAR specs) and are interchangeable between brands.

 Q13.
 Can I use another company's tuning device on my Tekin ESC?

 A13.
 No, only the HotWire device will work to tune our ESCs.
 You will also need the software on your PC or app on your Android device.

 Q14.
 Why does my Tekin ESC flash between LEDs 1 & 4 when in neutral?